This COSTWAY Go-Plus SUP is best for traveling, particularly if you plan on frequenting the beach on your holidays or vacation.

 The COSTWAY Go Plus SUP is an excellent option for those looking to buy a board that’s durable, affordable, and easy to transport.

-If you’re interested in taking surfing or stand-up paddleboarding on vacation with you, this could be a perfect choice!
+If you’re interested in surfing or stand-up paddleboarding on vacation, this could be a perfect choice!

-The COSTWAY Go plus SUP package, apart from the leash and PFD, includes all you need to get on the water beside the leash and PFD.
+The COSTWAY Go plus SUP package includes all you need to get on the water beside the leash and PFD.

-The paddleboard is otherwise very light all-round and can serve the purpose for paddlers weighing around 220 lbs or less.
+The paddleboard is otherwise very light all-round and can serve the purpose of paddlers weighing around 220 lbs or less.